Skip to main content

 Use job mode for:

-• Historical data backfills: Process a specific range of historical data once
+• Historical Solana backfills: Process a specific range of Solana blocks using end_block

 • Testing and development: Quick runs without maintaining a long-running deployment